Adult Substance Use Medication-Assisted Treatment

 People with a moderate or severe opioid use disorder.
 Methadone users must be treated under the supervision of a physician.

-Learn more about methadone on the SAMHSA website.
+Learn more about methadone.

 Naltrexone